 In order to achieve Lean thinking, you must start by defining the Value of the product or service in the eyes of the customer.
 The problem most organisations have in specifying value is that they tend to concentrate on what they are able to deliver, rather than what it is that the customers really want, the fallacy of “we know their needs better than they do.”Of course, when they then try to improve the design or delivery process, the result can be more efficient waste, but waste none the same.

-Once value has been determined for a given product or service, its value stream can be identified.
+Once the value has been determined for a given product or service, its value stream can be identified.
 The value stream represents the steps taken to deliver the specific product or service.
-(In this way it is different from a value chain, which is usually defined over broad functional areas rather than a specific product).

 Value streams may be generated a number of ways.
-A Process Map is a useful tool for displaying the value streams, particularly when movement into functional departments and cycle times are shown.
+A Process Map is a useful tool for displaying the value streams, particularly when moving into functional departments and cycle times are shown.